Contentsquare vs Google Analytics

 Pros

-- Advanced AI-powered insights including predictive analytics
+- Advanced AI-powered insights and predictive analytics in GA4

 Cons